Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Author Contributions

 \section{Author Contributions}

 All authors conceived the study.
-JLB and GTA performed the experiments, captured the data, and performed pre-clustering analyses.
+BvH performed the experiments and captured the data.
+JLB performed pre-clustering analyses.
 MACL developed the clustering software, performed the simulations, and analyzed the data.
 TPJK acquired funding, supervised research, and administered the project.
 MACL and TPJK wrote the manuscript.
 All authors read and approved the final manuscript.